 The elimination period is the period which must be completed before disability benefits become payable.
 The elimination period is six months commencing from the date your total disability prevented you from working.

-However, if your period of total or partial disability is broken by one or more periods after the first 30 days of the date of your total or partial disability, and the interruption is less than 30 days, the periods of disability can be accumulated to attain the six months, provided they are accumulated in one 365-day period.
+However, if your period of total disability is broken by one or more periods before the elimination period has been completed, and the interruption is less than 30 days, the periods of disability can be accumulated to attain the six months, provided they are accumulated in one 365-day period.

 During your third month of absence from work, we encourage you to apply for benefits from the Disability Benefit Plan.
 Further information on applying for benefits (including application forms) is available by contacting the Disability Benefits Claims Assistant at (604) 822-8696.